 Unlike synthetic hormones, bioidentical hormones are chemically identical to those your body used to produce.
 Bioidentical means it looks exactly like what your body produces.
 If you look at it under a microscope, the molecular structure is exactly the same.
 Natural progesterone is derived from soybeans, cactus or yam roots.

 The synthetic form of a hormone as you can now imagine, does NOT have the same molecular structure as the natural or bioidentical hormone.
 It’s similar but not the same.
 These synthetic versions cannot be called estrogen or progesterone normally but have to go by the name of the molecule.
-This can sometimes be hard to identify though, you have to closely check the ingredients list.
+This can sometimes be hard to identify that's why you have to closely check the ingredients list.

 They work by binding to the same receptors in the body as progesterone, but since their chemical structure is different to Progesterone, they can have different effects on your body: they can also bind to androgen receptors, and actually increase your testosterone or other male hormones, which can result in some androgenic effects, such as acne, oily skin, and unwanted hair growth.